Parable of the Pearl: Interpretation

 Come to naught before Christ and His cross?

-A less common interpretation of the parable is that the merchant represents Jesus, and the pearl represents the Christian Church, though that definition is problematic as the Christian church, nor Christianity, existed until after Jesus death, while Jesus himself was a Galilean Jew of Nazareth, which we know as he was baptized by John the Baptist, according to the bible.
+A less common interpretation of the parable is that the merchant represents Jesus, and the pearl represents the Christian Church, though that definition is problematic as neither the Christian church nor Christianity existed until after Jesus' death.
 This interpretation would give the parable a similar theme to that of the Parable of the Lost Sheep, the Lost Coin, and the Prodigal Son.
 Pope Pius XII used the phrase to describe virginity.

-"Pearl of Great Price" is the title of a selection of Mormon writings, one of the standard works of the Church of Jesus Christ of Latter-day Saints and some other Latter Day Saint denominations.

 Commentary from the Church Fathers

-Chrysostom: "The Gospel preaching not only offers manifold gain as a treasure, but is precious as a pearl; wherefore after the parable concerning the treasure, He gives that concerning the pearl.
+John Chrysostom: "The Gospel preaching not only offers manifold gain as a treasure, but is precious as a pearl; wherefore after the parable concerning the treasure, He gives that concerning the pearl.
 And in preaching, two things are required, namely, to be detached from the business of this life, and to be watchful, which are denoted by this merchantman.
 Truth moreover is one, and not manifold, and for this reason it is one pearl that is said to be found.
-And as one who is possessed of a pearl, himself indeed knows of his wealth, but is not known to others, ofttimes concealing it in his hand because of its small bulk, so it is in the preaching of the Gospel; they who possess it know that they are rich, the unbelievers, not knowing of this treasure, know not of our wealth.
+And as one who is possessed of a pearl, himself indeed knows of his wealth, but is not known to others, ofttimes concealing it in his hand because of its small bulk, so it is in the preaching of the Gospel; they who possess it know that they are rich, the unbelievers, not knowing of this treasure, know not of our wealth."

 Jerome: "By the goodly pearls may be understood the Law and the Prophets.
 Hear then Marcion and Manichæus; the good pearls are the Law and the Prophets.
-One pearl, the most precious of all, is the knowledge of the Saviour and the sacrament of His passion and resurrection, which when the merchantman has found, like Paul the Apostle, he straightway despises all the mysteries of the Law and the Prophets and the old observances in which he had lived blameless, counting them as dung that he may win Christ.
-(Phil.
-3:8.)
+One pearl, the most precious of all, is the knowledge of the Saviour and the sacrament of His passion and resurrection, which when the merchantman has found, like Paul the Apostle, he straightway despises all the mysteries of the Law and the Prophets and the old observances in which he had lived blameless, counting them as dung that he may win Christ (Phillipians 3:8.)
 Not that the finding of a new pearl is the condemnation of the old pearls, but that in comparison of that, all other pearls are worthless."

 Gregory the Great: "Or by the pearl of price is to be understood the sweetness of the heavenly kingdom, which, he that hath found it, selleth all and buyeth.
 For he that, as far as is permitted, has had perfect knowledge of the sweetness of the heavenly life, readily leaves all things that he has loved on earth; all that once pleased him among earthly possessions now appears to have lost its beauty, for the splendour of that precious pearl is alone seen in his mind."